zzzprojects/learn-orm/tutorials/efcore-triggers/getting-started.md

 # Getting Started

 **EntityFrameworkCore.Triggers** is a NuGet library that adds triggers to your entities with insert, update and delete events.
-It provides three events for each database operation: before, after, and upon failure.
+It provides three events for each database operation i.e. before, after, and upon failure.

 ## Installation